apache/flink/docs/content/docs/security/overview.md

 you can also switch back to SSL.
 {{< /hint >}}

+## What needs to be secured in Flink?

-When we talk about security for Flink, we generally make a distinction between securing the internal communication within the Flink cluster (i.e. between the Taskmanagers, between the Taskmanagers and the Jobmanager) and securing the external communication between the cluster and the outside world.
+When we talk about security for Flink, we generally make a distinction between securing the internal communication within the Flink cluster (i.e. between the TaskManagers, between the TaskManagers and the JobManager) and securing the external communication between the cluster and the outside world.

-Internally, [Netty](https://netty.io) is used for the TCP connections used for data exchange among the Taskmanagers, and Akka is used for RPC between the Jobmanager and the Taskmanagers.
+Internally, [Netty](https://netty.io) is used for the TCP connections used for data exchange among the TaskManagers, and [Akka](https://akka.io) is used for RPC between the JobManager and the TaskManagers.

 Externally, HTTP is used for pretty much everything, except that some external services used as sources or sinks may use some other network protocol.

-## What is supported?
+## What is supported by Flink?

 Security enhancement features by the Flink community make it easy to access secured data, protect associated credentials, and increase overall security in a Flink cluster.
 The following security